hafizhaziq307/gear-tool/README.md

 - Support T6(lvl 72 - 85) gear only.
 - Does not support flat substat gear.

-+15 enhancement gear is supposed to have a total of 5 rolls, if you encountered a total roll less than 5,  then please use the score percentage only.
++15 enhancement gear is supposed to have 5 rolls, if you encountered a roll that is less than 5,  then use the score percentage only.

 <img src="./res/output.png" alt="output-gearTool" >

 ### Formula
-It used the 8 golden rule standard:
+It used the 8 Golden Rule Standard:

 | Sub Stat                  | Rate
 | ------------------------- | -------------